-Cervical cancer can usually be found early by having regular Pap tests.
+Cervical cancer can usually be found early by having routine Pap tests alone, or by co-testing for human papilloma virus (HPV) along with the Pap test.
 During a Pap test, a doctor or clinician collects cells from the cervix, which are then placed on a slide or in a liquid filled container and sent to a laboratory for testing.
-With regular Pap tests and appropriate follow-up care (if needed), death from cervical cancer is almost completely preventable.
+With regular Pap tests alone or with HPV cotesting and appropriate follow-up care (if needed), death from cervical cancer is almost completely preventable.